The CM class number one problem for curves of genus $2$: Complex Multiplication

-\begin{thm}[{First Main Theorem of Complex Multiplication, \cite[Main Theorem~1]{goro3} in \S 15.3}] Let $(K,\Phi)$ be a primitive CM type and $(K^r,\Phi^r)$ be the reflex of $(K,\Phi)$.
-Let $P=(A,C, \theta)$ be a polarized abelian variety of type $(K,\Phi)$.
-Let $M$ be the field of moduli of $(A,C)$.
-Then the composite $M_{K}=K^r\cdot M$ is the unramified class field \mbox{over $K^r$} corresponding to the ideal group \end{thm}
+\begin{thm}[{First Main Theorem of Complex Multiplication, \cite[Main Theorem~1]{shimura3} in \S 15.3}] Let $(K,\Phi)$ be a primitive CM type and let $(K^r,\Phi^r)$ be its reflex.
+Let $P=(A,\theta,\varphi)$ be a polarized simple abelian variety of type $(K,\Phi)$ with CM by~$\OO_K$.
+Let $M$ be the field of moduli of $(A,\varphi)$.
+Then $K^r\cdot M$ is the unramified class field over~$K^r$ corresponding to the ideal group \end{thm}